uptrace/bun-docs/docs/postgres/zfs-aws-ebs.md

   filesystems as well.
 - Smaller `blocksize` means higher transactions per second.

-## Disabling TOAST compression

-You may want to disable PostgreSQL [TOAST](https://www.postgresql.org/docs/current/storage-toast.html) compression by setting column storage to `EXTERNAL`.
-But it does not make much difference:

-- LZ4 is fast.
-- Both LZ4 and ZSTD have special logic to skip incompressible (or already compressed) parts of data.

 ## logbias=latency

 Quote from
 [@mercenary_sysadmin](https://www.reddit.com/r/zfs/comments/azt8sz/logbiasthroughput_without_a_slog/):

-> Logbias=throughput with no SLOG will likely improve performance if your workload is lots of big
+> logbias=throughput with no SLOG will likely improve performance if your workload is lots of big
 > block writes, which is a workload that usually isn't suffering from performance issues much in the
 > first place.